Noble-Lab/HiCFoundation_paper/README.md

 # HiCFoundation_paper

-This repo includes data processing, visualization pipeline used in HiCFoundation paper.
+This repo includes data processing pipeline of HiCFoundation paper.

 HiCFoundation is a generalizable Hi-C foundation model for chromatin architecture, single-cell and multi-omics analysis across species.